SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Var_file ---> terraform plan -var-file="saikiran.tfvars"
 - terraform.tfvars
 - Environment variable.
-- Write a terraform code, if mongodb then t3.small (or) t2.micro using condition ?
+- Write a terraform code like if mongodb then t3.small (or) t2.micro using condition ?
 - Create instances and route53 records using Count_based loop and For_each loop ?
 - Count_based is to iterate list and For_each is to iterate maps.
 - What is function in terraform and what is length function here ?
 We cannot create our own functions, we have to use terraform inbuilt functions only.